-Discussion: Emerging epidemiologic and clinical evidence indicates that the risk of maternal-fetal hemorrhage caused by early abortion is negligible and Rh testing and provision of Rh immune globulin may not be necessary.(2-6) There is no high-quality evidence to show that Rh testing and anti-D immune globulin is beneficial in the setting of early abortion, and added testing and treatment is a burden for many patients and providers.
-Consistent with World Health Organization guidelines,(8) it is reasonable to forego Rh testing and anti-D immunoglobulin for people having any type of abortion before 12 weeks LMP.
+Discussion: Epidemiologic and clinical evidence indicates that the risk of maternal-fetal hemorrhage caused by early abortion is negligible and Rh testing and provision of Rh immune globulin is not necessary.(2-7) There is no evidence to show that Rh testing and anti-D immune globulin is beneficial in the setting of early abortion, and added testing and treatment is a burden for many patients and providers.
+Therefore, it is reasonable to forego Rh testing and anti-D immunoglobulin for people having any type of abortion before 12 weeks LMP.